samgreen/ImpactJS-Scene-Manager/README.md

 	this.sceneManager.setScenes( [ menuScene, gameScene, optionScene ] );

 ### Scenes ###

 The Scene Manager class also declares a Scene class.
 This is a subclass of game.
 You may optionally initialize the scene with a title, in which case the title will be drawn at the center top of the scene using the default font.
+All scenes provide a method to determine if they are currently being updated and drawn:

+	myScene.isTopScene() // true, means the current scene is being drawn and updated